 What a system!
 This was one of the best sounding cars I have heard for ages, a true Hi-Fi in every sense of the word; musical, accurate and incredibly powerful.
 The free air sub blew us away, it was better than we could have hoped for, the dynamics where enough to take your breath away.
 We were over the moon as was the customer!

 Install time around 2 full days, cost, £1999 inc VAT

-We also have a "plus" version of the Maserati audio upgrade which includes an Audison BIT 10 Digital processor, this allows us to fine tune the system to the vehicle and also completely time align the sound system, this has an incredible effect, pushing the sound stage forward in front of the driver, instruments become perfectly placed across the sound stage taking the experience to the next level.
+We also have a "plus" version of the Maserati audio upgrade which includes a Hertz H8 Digital processor, this allows us to tune the system to the vehicle and also completely time align the sound system, this has an incredible effect, pushing the sound stage forward in front of the driver, instruments become perfectly placed across the sound stage taking the experience to the next level.
 We have two demo cars here in which we can demonstrate the benefits of a DSP.